secardia/todoapp-frontend/README.md

 ## Requirements

-You will need to have Angular CLI installed.
+You will need to have `npm` installed.

 ## Run server

-Run `ng serve` for a dev server.
+Run `npm install && npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.